-Loss per Share
+Net Loss per Share

 Basic net loss per share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
-Diluted earnings per share attributable to common stockholders adjusts basic earnings per share for the potentially dilutive impact of public warrants, private placement warrants, stock options, and Common Units convertible into shares of Class A common stock during the period by applying the treasury stock method or if-converted method, as applicable.
+Diluted earnings per share attributable to common stockholders adjusts basic earnings per share for the potentially dilutive impact of warrants, stock options, restricted stock units, restricted stock awards, and Common Units convertible into shares of Class A common stock during the period by applying the treasury stock method or if-converted method, as applicable.